Home

 Floridata: Carya laciniosa

-... should be planted as soon as they ripen, preferably where the tree is to be grown.
+... they ripen, preferably where the tree is to be grown.
 Stored nuts require a pregermination chilling period.
-The shellbark hickory features fine foliage and boasts big edible nuts beloved both by beasts and hungry humans.
-Usage Shellbark hickory nuts are the largest of all the hickories.
-They are relished by wildlife, especially ...
+The shellbark hickory features fine foliage and boasts big edible nuts beloved both by beasts ...